basho/basho_docs/source/languages/en/riak/dev/using/search.md

 The API takes a default search index as well as as search query, and returns a list of bucket/key pairs.
 Some clients transform this list into objects specific to that client.

-### Map/Reduce
+### MapReduce

-The Riak Client APIs that integrate with Riak Search also support using a search query to generate inputs for a map/reduce operation.
+The Riak Client APIs that integrate with Riak Search also support using a search query to generate inputs for a MapReduce operation.
 This allows you to perform powerful analysis and computation across your data based on a search query.
 See the client documentation for more information.
 Currently, the Java, Ruby, Python, PHP, and Erlang clients are supported.

-Kicking off a map/reduce query with the same result set over HTTP would use a POST body like this:
+Kicking off a MapReduce query with the same result set over HTTP would use a POST body like this:

 ```json
 {